2016 North Texas Mean Green football team

-The 2016 North Texas Mean Green football team represented University of North Texas in the 2016 NCAA Division I FBS football season.
-The Mean Green played their home games at the Apogee Stadium in Denton, Texas, and competed in the West Division of Conference USA (C–USA).
-They were led by first-year head coach Seth Littrell.
-They finished the season 5–8, 3–5 in C-USA play to finish in fourth place in the West Division.
-Because there were not enough 6-win bowl eligible teams, they received a bowl invitation as a 5–7 team with the highest APR score.
-They were invited to the Heart of Dallas Bowl where they lost to Army in overtime.
+The 2016 North Texas Mean Green football team represented the University of North Texas as a member of Conference USA (C-USA) during the 2016 NCAA Division I FBS football season.
+Led by first-year head coach Seth Littrell, the Mean Green compiled an overall record of 5–8 with a mark 3–5 in conference play, placing fourth in C-USA's West Division.
+Because there were not enough six-win bowl eligible teams, North Texas received a bowl invitation as a 5–7 team with the highest Academic Progress Rate (APR) score.
+The Mean Green were invited to the Heart of Dallas Bowl, where they lost to Army in overtime.
+The team played home games at Apogee Stadium in Denton, Texas.

 Schedule

 North Texas announced its 2016 football schedule on February 4, 2016.
-The 2016 schedule consists of 6 home and away games in the regular season.
-The Mean Green will host C–USA foes Louisiana Tech, Marshall, Middle Tennessee, and Southern Miss, and will travel to Rice, UTEP, UTSA, and Western Kentucky (WKU).
+The schedule consisted of six home and six away games in the regular season.

-The team will play four non–conference games, two home games against Bethune-Cookman from the Mid-Eastern Athletic Conference and SMU from the American Athletic Conference, and two road games against Army and Florida from the Southeastern Conference (SEC).